sbw70/verification-constraints/labs/nuvl-edge/README.md

 zero reproduction of the synchronized approximately 900 ms event
 ```

-## Not Yet Tested
+Disposition:

+- The incident is closed at the fault-domain level.
+- The access-point-specific wireless path was isolated.
+- The exact internal Mango mechanism remains unresolved.
+- No specific driver function or hardware defect is claimed.
+- The degraded Mango event is engineering incident evidence, not the normal product baseline.

+## Limitations and Open Work

-The following items remain open and should not be inferred from the PASS results above:
+The current results should not be interpreted as proving behavior outside the tested paths.

+Items not yet demonstrated include:

 - Additional persistence crash points outside the POC006A and WP2-T1 windows
-- Startup behavior with corrupt, truncated, or structurally invalid persistent spent-state
+- Startup with corrupt, truncated, or structurally invalid persistent state
-- Recovery behavior when persistent-state corruption is detected
+- Recovery after persistent-state corruption is detected
 - Cross-process or multi-boundary contention beyond the tested in-process serialization path
 - Long-duration repeated power-cycle campaigns
 - Independent reproduction by an external laboratory
-- Generalization of observed latency to other access points, firmware versions, or radio environments
+- Generalization of latency results to other access points, firmware versions, or radio environments

-This section should be updated as new tests are completed.
+These limitations are part of the engineering record and will be updated as additional testing is completed.

-## Release Rules
+## Reproduction Notes

-A file belongs in this public laboratory tree only when one or more of the following are true:

-- It is required for a supported reproduction path.
-- It is the exact source used in a documented successful test.
-- It is a sanitized derivative clearly labeled as such.
-- It is curated evidence supporting a specific claim.
-- It documents a material limitation, anomaly, or corrective action.
-- Its publication has passed any required intellectual-property review.

-A file does not belong here merely because it exists in the original working directory.

-The original `esp32-main` folder should remain untouched and should not be treated as the public release tree.

-## Initial Publishing Order

-1. Root README and `.gitignore`
-2. Original fleet baseline
-3. Fleet README
-4. Endpoint identity examples
-5. POC003 after selecting the correct provider version
-6. POC004B clients, interface documentation, and curated evidence
-7. POC005 clients, interface documentation, and curated evidence
-8. POC006A clients, interface documentation, and curated evidence
-9. WP2-T1 clients, interface documentation, and curated evidence
-10. Verification-boundary implementations only after a separate, explicit publication and intellectual-property decision
-11. Archer fleet validation after environment-specific setup is documented
-12. Remaining evidence only when it materially supports a published claim
+Each test-folder README provides the test-specific information needed to reproduce or evaluate that case:

+- Purpose
+- Invariant or property tested
+- Included files
+- Withheld components, when applicable
+- Topology and ports
+- Preconditions
+- Required configuration
+- Execution sequence
+- Expected outcome
+- Observed outcome
+- PASS criteria
+- Limitations
+- Known setup incidents
+- Evidence names and hashes

+Begin with the original fleet baseline before attempting the disconnected-authority or crash-injection tests.